 - Energy Recovery Vertical Unit Ventilator (ERVUV) System

 We created an energy model that represented the school building.
-We accounted for typical weather conditions in LaPorte, as well as Indiana standards for lighting levels, envelope performance, and other operating parameters.
-Then, we factored in occupancy volume and schedules—how many people would typically be using the spaces, and when?
+Our team accounted for typical weather conditions in LaPorte, as well as Indiana standards for lighting levels, envelope performance, and other operating parameters.
+We then factored in occupancy volume and schedules—how many people would typically be using the spaces, and when?

 - Energy Use Intensity (EUI)– Expresses a building’s energy consumption